Irislah/Smart-Trading/README.md

 ### 4. Development Process
 We wrote the website using html and css through self-learning.
-There was a problem that we couldn't arrange the elements well, then we researched online and found out the method to keep two <div> elements in the same line.
+We first decided the basic elements in the website: the title, logo, search bar, classification and pictures of the goods.
+After adding the essential elements, we designed the outlook of the website, and wrote the css format accordingly.
+There was a problem that we couldn't arrange the elements well, then we researched online and found out the method to keep two "<div>" elements in the same line.
-Now we are working on the back-end of the website to deal with the goods details.
+Now we are working on the back-end of the website to deal with the goods details and upload some goods for testing.
+We are also going to add the rolling advertisement part to the website.